yakose/soft2019fall-bi-teaching-material/week35/assignment_1/README.md

 # Assignment 1: Environment Setup & Intro to Python

-Run the program `assignment_1.py` from **within your virtual machine**.  _NB: Do not run the Python file in a local Python installation, nor in a notebook on Azure._
+Run the program `assignment_1.py` in your preferred python environment (command line, container, Anaconda stand-alone, ...).

 ### Tasks:
   1. List the all files that this program generates.